 - If the service ends in the cemetery it concludes with the coffin being lowered into the grave.
 The mourners gather at the graveside to pay their last respects and the priest/minister says the concluding prayer.
 The coffin has been brought to the grave in a procession by pallbearers (people who carry the coffin).
-The Parochial Church Council or the Cemetery Committee decides on the standard of coffin-bearing services provided.
+The parish determines the standard of the coffin-bearing service provided.
 For example, it may consist of a wheeled catafalque (bier or platform) and a coffin-lowering device paid for by the parish.
-If they wish, relatives and friends may carry the coffin to the grave themselves as a final mark of respect for the deceased. - If the funeral service is concluded in the church/chapel the mourners gather at the coffin or urn to pay their last respects.
+If they wish, relatives and friends may carry the coffin to the grave themselves as a final mark of respect for the deceased. - If the funeral service is concluded in the church/chapel, the mourners gather at the coffin or urn to pay their last respects.
 After the ceremony, when the relatives have left the room, the coffin is taken to the crematorium or to the grave, as is the urn.